YanRabe/yanrabe.github.io/_pages/career-development.md

 ---

 - For my *CVs*, you should check [Here](https://yanrabe.github.io/cv/).
+- For the pdf version of the slides I used during my PPP presentation on January 5th, 2025 it is downloadable by clicking the pdf icon on the top right corner of this page.
 ---
-## PPP slides

-Here is the pdf version of the slides I used during my PPP presentation on January 5th, 2025:

 ## Inspiring profile in Computer Science Research